 How can you get finance?

 Getting a loan for a land release block is different to getting finance for an existing property.
 You could take out a standard mortgage to buy the land, then take out a construction loan when you're ready to build.

 Alternatively, a construction loan could cover both the land purchase and the building of the house.

 How do construction loans work?

-Money is released from your loan in stages, aligned to the different stages in the building of your home.
-This saves you money, as you only pay interest on the progress payments made until the loan is fully drawn.
+Construction loans are drawn down progressively, aligned to the different stages in the building of your home.
+This saves you money, as you only pay interest on the balance drawn until the loan is fully drawn.

-Repayments on Construction loans are interest only until the building is completed and the loan is fully drawn, when repayments switch to principal-and-interest (or a 'formal' interest-only arrangement).
+Payments on Construction loans are interest only until the building is completed and the loan is fully drawn, when repayments switch to principal-and-interest.

 Thinking of buying a land release?
 Speak to one of our lending specialists today.